Remarkable + Tailscale

 Now, we set up a systemd unit to automatically start and run

-.[Unit] After=network.target Description=Tailscale client daemon StartLimitBurst=0 StartLimitIntervalSec=0 Wants=network.target [Service] Environment="HOME=/home/root" ExecStart=/opt/bin/tailscaled --tun=userspace-networking ExecStartPost=/opt/bin/tailscale up Restart=on-failure RestartSec=5 [Install] WantedBy=multi-user.target
+tailscaledandtailscale upon boot.
+Copy and paste the following into a new file at/lib/systemd/system/tailscaled.service.[Unit] After=network.target Description=Tailscale client daemon StartLimitBurst=0 StartLimitIntervalSec=0 Wants=network.target [Service] Environment="HOME=/home/root" ExecStart=/opt/bin/tailscaled --tun=userspace-networking ExecStartPost=/opt/bin/tailscale up Restart=on-failure RestartSec=5 [Install] WantedBy=multi-user.target -

 Now, install the service: